Category - Governance

 One Leave Law Does Not Fit All

 The federal Family and Medical Leave Act (FMLA) of 1993 applies throughout the U.S. to employers and employees who meet its specific requirements.
-In recent years, some states have enacted their own leave laws which differ from FMLA and from each other.
-Size matters.
-Don’t assume that you’re off the hook just because your resort […]
+In recent years, some states have enacted […]

 read more